 In addition to established REF and Shared Facilities review criteria, PHF research award considerations will include:

 - Potential to secure additional external funds (note the PHF and Michigan Tech have set an aggressive goal to achieve a 20% growth of NIH funding per year during the next five years).

 - Potential to submit competitive NIH R01 applications (particularly important for PHF-MC applications).

 - Impact on the health research, education, and community health and wellness, as well as, our local and state economy.

 - Extent of enhancement of the University's health research capability.

 PHF research award applications will undergo a two tiered review process

-The proposals will first be evaluated and scored via established REF and Core Facilities review processes.
+The proposals will first be evaluated and scored via established REF and Shared Facilities review processes.
 For REF proposals, this includes a panel review coordinated by the VPR office.
-Core Facilities proposals are directly reviewed by the VPR.
+Shared Facilities proposals are directly reviewed by the VPR.
 After these initial reviews, the PHF Steering Committee will assess health-related relevance and make recommendations to the VPR given the funds available.
 All review comments will be shared with the PI including a brief explanation of the final funding recommendation.